Ismaelp96/esnext/README.md

 # esnext

-Trazendo os conceitos novos do ECMAScript version is ES2018
+Explorando os conceitos novos do ECMAScript version is ES2018